 Sit on a veranda somewhere and enjoy a mint julep!
 I did not get to do this, as I had just found out I was pregnant.
 Maybe someday!

-Itinerary for a Long Weekend in Savannah: Friday Evening
+Itinerary for a Savannah, Georgia weekend getaway: Friday Evening

 Dinner at The Olde Pink House at 23 Abercorn Street, Savannah, GA 31401.
 This is a more upscale restaurant, and reservations are recommended.
 I can not recommend you try this place enough if you are in town.
 It is upscale Southern cooking, with beautifully presented and unique takes on soul food favorites.
 The food and service were both top notch.
 I highly recommend the following food items: Caesar salad topped with crispy cornmeal-crusted fried oysters ($9.95), local shrimp served with country ham and grits cake ($8.95), and the oh-my-god-is-this-for-real delicious fried pork chops.